Maverick-Moore/markdown-portfolio/_includes/04-lists.md

-my dog
-your dog
-a random dog
+-item - my dog - your dog - a random dog